Anita Chui: Acting

-During the second year of her master's degree, Chui met Paco re Wong, the manager of Sun Entertainment Culture, during her term-break in Hong Kong.
-After the meeting, she decided to abandon her master's degree and stay in Hong Kong to sign a five-year acting contract with Sun Entertainment Culture.
+During the second year of her master's degree, Chui met Paco Wong, the manager of Sun Entertainment Culture, during her term-break in Hong Kong in 2012.
+After the meeting, she decided to abandon her master's degree and stayed in Hong Kong to sign a five-year acting contract with Sun Entertainment Culture.
 In the same year, Sun Entertainment Culture arranged for Chui to receive acting tuition; some of her tutors included Jim Chim Sui-man and Kearen Pang.

 Chui began her acting career in Hong Kong: from 2012 to 2017, she participated in over 20 local Hong Kong films.
 In February 2014, Chui was cast in Special Female Force by the director Wilson Chin Kwok-Wai.
-This was her first lead role in a film.
+This was her first lead role in film.
 Special Female Force was filmed in Malaysia from April 2014 to July 2014 and was released in the summer of 2016.

 In 2016, Chui published a photo book: Sweat Anita.
 The photo book was shot in Hong Kong and Macau by Ronald Lam and took seven days to complete.

-After a discussion with Paco re Wong in 2017, Chui left Sun Entertainment Culture to study acting and film production at the Met Film School, London.
-At the same time, she recruited her own team to manage her artistic career, forming the Golden Shadow Entertainment company.
+After a discussion with Paco Wong in 2017, Chui left Sun Entertainment Culture and continued to study acting and film production at the Met Film School, London.
+At the same time, she recruited her own team to manage her artistic career, forming the Golden Shadow Entertainment company in 2018.

 On 9 May 2018, Chui was invited by Sasha Waseem, a Fashion TV journalist, to attend the red carpet for a screening of Sorry Angel at the 71st Cannes Film Festival.
 She attended with the actress Patricia Gloria Contreras, wearing a gown from the designer Christophe Guillarmé.
 At Cannes, Chui met Charles Guérin Surville, a French director.
 Chui and Surville decided to produce a film together called Follia.
 Filming took place in Italy and France until May 2019.
 Following the film's completion, Chui was invited by Caroline Scheufele, co-president of Chopard, to attend the red carpet at the 72nd Cannes Film Festival closing ceremony.